Chia-Network/chips/CHIPs/chip-evanwinget-titled-cat.md

 An attacker controlling the Title Singleton key (or its DID) can mint additional Units up to `edition_cap` (or without bound if uncapped), prepend URIs, transfer title ownership, and close the mint.
 They cannot modify any immutable field, change royalty parameters, alter the creator DID, or revoke held Units.
 Issuers should set an explicit `edition_cap`, close the mint once the intended supply is reached, custody the controlling key in a vault/multisig/hardware wallet, and keep it separate from the revocation hidden-puzzle key for revocable titles.

-### Royalty bypass
+### Royalty integrity and bypass

+For titles using the Fee Layer, royalty integrity rests on a two-link chain, and each link has a distinct failure mode.

+*Mint-time binding.* A Unit's CAT Asset ID does not depend on the presence of the Fee Layer, so the guarantee that minted Units actually carry it comes entirely from the Title Singleton's `mint_units` action constraining the issued puzzle hash (see *Mint-time stack binding*).
+This makes the inner puzzle's derive-and-constrain step the most security-critical code in the standard: a flaw there would let the Title Owner issue royalty-free coins indistinguishable by Asset ID from royalty-bearing ones.

+*Transfer-time persistence.* Even a correctly minted Unit stays royalty-bearing only if the CHIP-56 Fee Layer re-wraps itself on every spend and rejects spends that drop it (see *Persistence across transfers*).
+If it does not, a holder can strip the layer in a single ordinary transfer.

+A stripped or non-canonically minted coin does not disappear: it carries the title's CAT Asset ID under a bare inner puzzle.
+A Titled-aware wallet rejects it, because its stack fails the recognition rule, and so will not trade it as a Unit.
+This is the backstop.
+But a CAT-only or non-Titled-aware wallet sees a generic CAT of that Asset ID and may accept it, so wallet recognition bounds the damage without eliminating it.
+Issuers for whom royalty integrity is critical should weigh this.
+It is inherent to placing royalties in a strippable inner layer beneath a shared Asset ID, and is not specific to Titled CAT.

-For titles using the Fee Layer, two cooperating parties can arrange an off-chain payment and use the transfer path to move Units without an Offer, bypassing royalties.
+Finally, even with both links sound, two cooperating parties can arrange an off-chain payment and use the transfer path to move Units without an Offer, bypassing the royalty.
 The CHIP-56 mitigations apply unchanged: `allow_zero_price: false` forces every transfer to declare a trade price and pay the royalty floor, and `royalty_min_fee` deters nominal-price evasion.

 ### Offer reliability for revocable titles